md-nafiz-rahman/RefugEAP-Project/README.md

 ### Setting Up SQL Database:

- - Before you are able to launch the website you will need to configure a MySQL database to store information, such as information about events and blog pages.
+ - Before you are able to launch the website you will need to have InteliJ to open the application and configure a MySQL database to store information, such as information about events and blog pages.
 To do so first find the reuge_db.sql file in the repository

  - From here copy this code into a connection in MySQLWorkbench, and at the very top of the file add the following: